 - Authenticated MAC addresses are stored as dynamic entries in the switch's secure MAC address table and are removed when the aging time expires.
-The address aging time is determined by the mac-address-table aging-time command. - This parameter applies to authenticated MAC addresses configured by the MAC Address Authentication process described in this section, as well as to any secure MAC addresses authenticated by 802.1X, regardless of the 802.1X Operation Mode (Single-Host, Multi-Host, or MAC-Based authentication as described on page 256). - The maximum number of secure MAC addresses supported for the switch system is 1024.
+The address aging time is determined by the mac-address-table aging-time command. - This parameter applies to authenticated MAC addresses configured by the MAC Address Authentication process described in this section, as well as to any secure MAC addresses authenticated by 802.1X, regardless of the 802.1X Operation Mode (Single-Host, Multi-Host, or MAC-Based authentication as described under the dot1x operation-mode command). - The maximum number of secure MAC addresses supported for the switch system is 1024.

+'''

-Console(config-if) #network-access aging Console(config-if)#
+Console(config)#network-access aging

+Console(config)#

+'''